TV internationalisation 2.0 Video is disrupting commissioning and turbo-charging international hits

 The 20,000 foot view: Streaming has empowered niche appeal shows to find global audiences on a scale comparable with analogue-era prime time domestic audiences.
 Niche is the new mainstream.
 For the first time a global hit is no longer synonymous with US-centric output.
 Niche has now found its global appeal and lean-out TV show content is building iconic in real life (IRL) brands beyond traditional linguistic and cultural constraints.
 With video streaming now mainstream – video is now creating hits driving international niche fan-led engagement.

-- The success of Squid Game , Money Heist and Dark demonstrate how non-English language TV shows can reach global streaming audiences
+- The success Squid Game , Money Heist Dark demonstrate how non-English language shows can reach global streaming

-- Original storytelling combined with territorially specific cultural additions are driving the new global TV show hits, with those local elements as part of the appeal
+- Original storytelling with territorially specific cultural additions driving the new global TV hits, with those local elements part of the appeal

-- Show runners are leveraging international commissioning budgets to deliver local stories with global relevance
+- Show runners leveraging international commissioning budgets to local stories with global relevance

-- TV internationalisation is being driven by cultural reflexivity, creating a positive feedback loop between US, and non-US international TV content
+- TV internationalisation being driven by cultural reflexivity, a positive feedback loop between and non-US international TV content

-- Increasingly sophisticated, lean-out digital TV audiences are accelerating show awareness through brand activation behaviours such as memes and costume wearing
+- Increasingly sophisticated, digital TV audiences are accelerating awareness through brand activation behaviours as memes and costume wearing

-- Video commissioning will now be driven by TV internationalisation strategic considerations
+- Video commissioning now be driven by TV strategic considerations